mumuki/mumuki-qsim-runner/README.md

 }
 ~~~
 Keep in mind that preconditions are optional.
-If they are not specified program defaults with be set.
+If they are not specified, program defaults with be set.

 ##Full test example
 ~~~ruby